SSG-DRD-IOT/lab-arduino-create-aws-pub-sub/README.md

 ![](./images/rotary-mqtt.png)

 ## End of Lab
 You should now have an understanding of how to send both simple strings and sensor data up to AWS IoT from your UP2 board.
-Please return to [AWS Alliance Workshop](https://github.com/SSG-DRD-IOT/Alliance-AWS-Workshop).
+Please return to the [AWS IoT Lab](https://ssg-drd-iot.github.io/lab-aws-iot/).